 The most common cause of travellers’ diarrhoea is ingesting food or water contaminated by diarrhoea-causing microorganisms, usually because of poor restaurant hygiene or sanitation.
 (As local people are repeatedly exposed to these microorganisms, they become immune and so aren’t affected.)

-- Other microorganisms that can cause diarrhoea include viruses such as rotavirus, and protozoal parasites like Giardia lamblia (also known as Giardia intestinalis or Giardia duodenalis).
+- Other microorganisms that can cause diarrhoea include viruses such as rotavirus, and protozoal parasites like Giardia lamblia (also known as Giardia intestinalis or Giardia duodenalis) and Cryptosporidium.

 Because there are so many different microorganisms that can cause travellers’ diarrhoea, experiencing one bout of illness does not exclude you from experiencing another.
 This means you shouldn’t let down your guard once you’ve had an attack and should remain vigilant about what you eat and drink.